V-Rajasekar/README/Project-Reactor-Notes.md

 - filter(<Lambda expression>)
 - `map()`: tranform from one form to another form  1-1 (T to V)
 - `flatMap`: tranform 1-N (T to *),  Async in nature so (order is not preserved).
 Useful to flatten the obj that contains another Mono/Flux
 - `concatMap`: Work Similar to flatMap.
 ConcatMap operator preserves the ordering sequence of the reactor streams.
-By take more time compared to the flatMap
+But it take more time compared to the flatMap
 - `flatMapSequential`.
 Fill fulls the drawbacks of flatMap and concatMap (i.e) (order is preserved with no execution time lag).